MicrosoftDocs/sql-docs/docs/reporting-services/create-deploy-and-manage-mobile-and-paginated-reports.md

 :::image type="content" source="../reporting-services/media/report-server-2022-web-portal.png" alt-text="Screenshot of the Reporting Services web portal.":::

+For Reporting Services, the front door is a modern web portal.
+The web portal is a complete redesign of Report Manager.
+Now, you can access all your Reporting Services reports and KPIs in the new portal.
+KPIs can surface key business metrics immediately in the browser without opening a report.

-The new web portal is a sleek, single-page HTML5 app that works with all major browsers, including Microsoft Edge, Internet Explorer 10 and 11, Chrome, Firefox, and Safari.
-Access all your SSRS reports and KPIs in one place, and organize content by type:
+The web portal is a sleek, single-page, standards-based HTML5 app that works with all major browsers, including Microsoft Edge, Internet Explorer 10 and 11, Chrome, Firefox, and Safari.
+Access your SSRS reports and KPIs in one place.
+The content on the web portal is organized by type:

 * Paginated reports
 * KPIs